microsoft/MicroHack/README.md

 ## **What is a MicroHack?**

-A MicroHack is a small workshop, less than four hours, where you’ll get hands-on experience and solve different challenges to better understand a certain technology or topic.
+A MicroHack is a small workshop, less than six hours, where you’ll get hands-on experience and solve different challenges to better understand a certain technology or topic.
 Let’s say, it’s the mini Version of an OpenHack which focuses on a real-life scenario or transformation.

 ## **How does it work?**